GLAUKEN/tds-nosql/README.md

-This repository contains practice works of my NoSQL course
+This repository contains practice works of my NoSQL course at ESILV